Chicken Parmesan on the Blackstone

 • Cook on both sides for 7-8 minutes per side or until chicken has reached an internal temp of 165.

-• Add 2 tbsp of marinara to each piece of chicken and then top with mozzarella.
+• Add 2 tablespoon of marinara to each piece of chicken and then top with mozzarella.
 Allow cheese to melt, covering if needed.

 • Add pasta to the griddle and top with remaining sauce.
 Allow to cook on medium until warmed.